Istiqlal Mosque, Jakarta: Interfaith Dialogue and Hebrew Language Education

 As Southeast Asia’s largest mosque, Istiqlal Mosque in Jakarta has long positioned itself as a center not only for Islamic worship but also for promoting religious moderation and intercultural dialogue.
 The mosque administration frequently hosts discussions, seminars, and cultural events aimed at fostering better understanding among different faiths and communities in Indonesia, which is home to the world’s largest Muslim population.
 These initiatives align with Istiqlal’s vision to become a symbol of tolerance and national unity.

-In its commitment to interfaith dialogue and the exchange of cultural knowledge, Istiqlal Mosque has also offered language classes that reflect the diversity of religious heritage.
-Among these initiatives, the mosque has opened Hebrew language courses intended to encourage mutual respect and deeper understanding of Jewish culture and religious texts.
-This effort stands out as part of Istiqlal’s broader engagement in dialogue across civilizations, which includes cooperation with scholars and religious figures from various backgrounds.

-One of the most prominent figures behind the teaching of Hebrew language in Indonesia is Sapri Sale, a Muslim scholar and language instructor.
-Sale has dedicated much of his career to making Hebrew accessible to Indonesian students, viewing language as a bridge rather than a barrier between faith communities.
-His work has not only helped broaden cultural awareness but has also reinforced Istiqlal’s commitment to religious moderation and dialogue by equipping learners with tools to engage directly with Hebrew sources.